kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-40-expose-workload-apigateway.md

 ## Prerequisites

 * You have a deployed workload.
+* To use CLI instructions, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
+Alternatively, you can use Kyma dashboard.
 * You have [set up your custom domain](../../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]